gohugoio/hugo/content/contribute/development.md

 ## Introduction

 Hugo is an open-source project and lives by the work of its [contributors][].
 There are plenty of [open issues][issues], and we need your help to make Hugo even more awesome.
+You don't need to be a Go guru to contribute to the project's development.

 ## Assumptions